jeffpiep/astro-invaders/README.md

 Use the joystick to fly around the fleet (Asteroids style, complete with "flip" mode).
 Avoid collisions and maneuver for that perfect shot.
 The fire button engages the single-shot (Space Invader style) photon cannon to eliminate the alien invaders.
 Score the most points you can before using up your three lives.

+Play in Altirra as a stock Atari XL/XE machine with 64k.
+The [ATR disk image](https://github.com/jeffpiep/astro-invaders/releases/download/V1.0/astroinvaders.atr) is auto starting.

 ## Atari TurboBASIC XL Asteroids and Space Invaders Mashup

 AstroInvaders (or Surround or Invaderoids) is a mash up of Asteroids and Space Invaders originally written in 2016.
 It was tweaked in 2020 during the pandemic to make it a bit more challenging to play.
-Finally, it was released in 2021 for the [2021 BASIC 10 Liners](https://gkanold.wixsite.com/homeputerium/rules2021) 2021 BASIC 10 Liners game competition in the Extreme 256 category.
+Finally, it was released in 2021 for the [2021 BASIC 10 Liners](https://gkanold.wixsite.com/homeputerium/rules2021) game competition in the Extreme 256 category.
 AstroInvaders was optimized using the [TBXL Parser](https://github.com/dmsc/tbxl-parser).